AckerlyXu/heima/articles/stream-analytics/stream-analytics-define-outputs.md

 | Delimiter |Only applicable for CSV serialization.
 Stream Analytics supports a number of common delimiters for serializing data in CSV format.
 Supported values are comma, semicolon, space, tab, and vertical bar. |

 ## Azure Cosmos DB
-[Azure Cosmos DB](https://www.azure.cn/home/features/documentdb/) is a multiple-region distributed, multi-model database service that offers limitless elastic scale around the globe, rich query, and automatic indexing over schema-agnostic data models, guaranteed low latency, and industry-leading comprehensive SLAs.
+[Azure Cosmos DB](https://www.azure.cn/home/features/documentdb/) is a multiple-region distributed, multi-model database service that offers limitless elastic scale around China, rich query, and automatic indexing over schema-agnostic data models, guaranteed low latency, and industry-leading comprehensive SLAs.
 To learn about Cosmos DB collection options for Stream Analytics, refer to the [Stream Analytics with Cosmos DB as output](stream-analytics-documentdb-output.md) article.

 > [!Note]
 > At this time, Azure Stream Analytics only supports connection to CosmosDB using **SQL API**.